LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ##### Activity 11: Odd ratios

 To estimate the effect size between two binary variables are **odd ratios** (ORs).
-Odd ratios and relative risk are very commonly used in public health and in criminological research.
-If you have knowledge of betting, you may already know a thing or two about odds.

-They are the statistical equivalent of a tongue twister, so you may find yourself referring repeatedly to this section whenever you want to interpret ORs.
-For this example, we are interested in the relationship between victimisation (`bcsvictim`) and living in a rural or urban setting (`rural2`):
+If you have knowledge of betting, you may already know a bit about odds.
+For this example, we are interested in the relationship between victimisation (`bcsvictim`) and living in a rural or urban area (`rural2`):
 <br>